What is upload speed and how much do you need?

 Most internet providers give you a much faster download speed than upload speed because most people use the internet more for downloading.
 When you watch videos, browse websites, or stream music, you are downloading data from the internet to your device.
 Uploading, like sending files or making video calls, is used less often, so providers design their networks to focus on downloads.

 Another reason is the type of internet connection you have.
-Cable and DSL internet services are designed to provide much higher download speeds because they share bandwidth among many users.
+Cable and ADSL internet services are designed to provide much higher download speeds because they share bandwidth among many users.

-Only the fastest fibre broadband offers equal upload and download speed, since can handle large amounts of data moving in both directions at the same time.
+If you want symmetrical download and upload speeds, you'll want to look at full fibre broadband, which can have the same upload and download speed and can handle large amounts of data moving in both directions at the same time.

 How can I improve my upload speed?